sourav-mazumder/Zeppelin-With-R/README.md

 This is a the Apache (incubating) Zeppelin project, with the addition of support for the R programming language and R-spark integration.

+This has been accepted as a pull request to the Zeppelin project, and will be integrated once Zeppelin's automated testing system is updated to support it.

 ## Why is This a Big Deal for Data Scientists?

 Because it allows you to combine R, scala, and Python in a single, seamless, data/machine-learning pipeline, on-the-fly, on ad-hoc clusters, from a simple, integrated, interface.